-Effective as of 11:59 p.m. on June 22, 2020, ("Effective Date") and continuing until 11:59 p.m. on July 2, 2020, unless extended, modified, or terminated early by Kleberg County Judge Rudy Madrid:
+I, hereby, now extend the June 22, 2020 order for 30 days, said extended order shall be effective as of 11:59 p.m. on June 29, 2020, ("Effective Date") and continuing until 11:59 p.m. on July 29, 2020, unless extended, modified, or terminated early by Kleberg County Judge Rudy Madrid:

 - 1. Public Health Emergency.
-This Executive Order shall incorporate and adopt the most recent executive order GA-26 issued by Texas Governor Greg Abbott on June 3, 2020, and any subsequent orders by the Governor relating to the expanded opening in Texas in response to the COVID-19 disaster. - 2.
+This Executive Order shall incorporate and adopt the most recent executive orders GA-26 and GA-28 issued by Texas Governor Greg Abbott on June 3, 2020, and June 26, 2020, respectfully, and any subsequent orders by the Governor relating to the expanded opening in Texas in response to the COVID-19 disaster. - 2.
 Health and Safety Policy Commercial Entities.
 From the Effective Date of this Order, all commercial entities in Kleberg County providing goods and services directly to the public must develop and implement a health and safety policy ("Health and Safety Policy").
 The Health and Safety Policy must require, at a minimum, that all employees or visitors to the commercial entity's business premises or other facilities wear face coverings when in an area or while performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible.
-The Health and Safety Policy required to be developed and implemented by this

-Order may also include the implementation of other mitigating measures designed to control or reduce the transmission of COVID-19 such as temperature checks or health screenings.
+The Health and Safety Policy required to be developed and implemented by this Order may also include the implementation of other mitigating measures designed to control or reduce the transmission of COVID-19 such as temperature checks or health screenings.
 Commercial entities must post the Health and Safety Policy required by this Order in a conspicuous location sufficient to provide notice to employees and visitors of all health and safety requirements.